 We added U.S. packing costs and deducted home market packing costs, in accordance with section 773(a)(6)(A) and (B) of the Act.
-For all price-to-price comparisons, where commissions were granted in the home market but not in the U.S. market, we made an upward adjustment to NV for the lesser of: (1) the amount of commission paid in the home market; or (2) the amount of indirect selling expenses (including inventory carrying costs) incurred in the U.S. market.32 We also made adjustments for differences in costs attributable to differences in the physical characteristics of the merchandise in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
-We based this adjustment on the difference in the variable cost of manufacturing for the foreign like product and subject merchandise.33
+For all price-to-price comparisons, where commissions were granted in the home market but not in the United States, we made an upward adjustment to NV for the lesser of: (1) the amount of commission paid in the home market; or (2) the amount of indirect selling expenses (including inventory carrying costs) incurred in the United States.
+We also made adjustments for differences in costs attributable to differences in the physical characteristics of the merchandise in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
+We based this adjustment on the difference in the variable cost of manufacturing for the foreign like product and subject merchandise.